-My group is investigating the immense diversity of bacteria and other microorganisms that can be found in microbiome the human gut (and other environments).
+My group works across the Quadram Institute and Earlham Institute to investigate the immense diversity of bacteria and other microorganisms that can be found in microbiome the human gut (and other environments).
 Having a patient centric view, I call this approach personalised microbiota care.

 The research lies in the intersection between microbial communities, bacterial strain evolution and genome plasticity, with the ultimate goal of understanding the microbial aetiology of a broad range of human diseases.
 Identifying bacterial strains that are associated to conditions such as IBD and Parkinson’s disease will help in exploring new treatments for these.

 By describing their genomic content we can identify known pathogenicity and antibiotic resistance genes that different bacteria have in their genomes.
 This can ultimately help in targeting and adjusting the dosage of patient treatments, on a personalized basis.